skit-ai/tech/_posts/2022-04-24-end-of-utterance-detection.md

 ## Continuous models

 Continuous models process the utterances in an incremental manner.
 These modules process the input frame-by-frame and pass their results to subsequent modules.
-This enables the system to make continuous TRP predictions, project turn completions and backchannels.
-Unlike previous approaches,  The processing time is improved and the output becomes more *natural*.
-There is no need to explicitly train the model for end-of-turn detection.
+It enables the system to make continuous TRP predictions, project turn completions and backchannels.
+Unlike previous approaches, the processing starts before the input is complete.
+The processing time is improved, and the output becomes more *natural*.
+There is no need to train the model for end-of-turn detection.
+It enables a deeper understanding of utterances and project backchannels and even interrupt the user.

 ![image](https://user-images.githubusercontent.com/16001446/165454581-fceb250f-342f-4ca8-981d-bd635b922478.png)

+One of the first works in incremental processing was [Skantze and Schlangen](https://aclanthology.org/E09-1085.pdf) on the task of number dictation.
+A benefit of incremental models is revision, as shown by  [Skantze and Hjalmarsson](https://www.researchgate.net/profile/Gabriel-Skantze/publication/257267620_Towards_incremental_speech_generation_in_conversational_systems/links/5c473188299bf12be3db10e6/Towards-incremental-speech-generation-in-conversational-systems.pdf).
+For example, the word "four" might be amended with more speech, resulting in a revision to the word "forty".

-[Towards a general, continuous model of turn-taking in spoken dialogue using LSTM recurrent neural networks](https://www.diva-portal.org/smash/get/diva2:1141130/FULLTEXT01.pdf) by Skantze process the audio from both the speakers in a frame-by-frame basis(20 frames per second) and use an LSTM to predict the speech activity for the two speakers for each frame in a future 3s window.
+Another work by [Skantze](https://www.diva-portal.org/smash/get/diva2:1141130/FULLTEXT01.pdf) doesn't train the model for end-of-turn detection.
+The audio from the speakers is processed frame-by-frame (20 frames per second) and fed to an LSTM.
+The LSTM predicts the speech activity for the two speakers for each frame in a future 3s window.
+The model outperforms human judges in this task.
+In an extension to this work, [Roddy et al.](https://arxiv.org/pdf/1808.10785.pdf) propose a new LSTM architcture where the acoustic and linguistic features get processed in separate LSTM systems with different timescales.

 ## References